93rd Illinois General Assembly: Legislation

 The 93rd General Assembly enacted 1,102 bills into law.

 Among these was the Health Care Justice Act, which sought "to insure that all residents have access to quality health care at costs that are affordable."
 The HCJA was spearheaded by the chair of the Senate Health and Human Services Committee, Barack Obama.
 Supporters and opponents regarded the struggle over the HCJA as foreshadowing the struggle over the federal Affordable Care Act during the Obama presidency.
 While originally intended to establish single-payer healthcare in the state, the act's ultimate form was more modest.
 The act created a task force and "strongly encouraged" the Illinois General Assembly to implement a health care access plan by July 1, 2007, that would meet eight objectives including providing access to a full range of healthcare services, maintaining and improving healthcare quality, and providing "portability of coverage, regardless of employment status".
 Much like its federal successor, the HCJA passed with no Republican support in the state Senate.
 The governor signed the HCJA into law on August 20, 2004.

-Senate
+Illinois State Senate

 Under the 1970 Illinois Constitution, the Illinois Senate has 59 members.
 The members are elected to overlapping two- and four-year terms.
 Thirty votes are required for a majority, and 36 votes (or 60%) are required to override a veto or propose a constitutional amendment.

 In the first year following redistricting, all 59 Senate seats are up for election.
 The Illinois legislative districts were redistricted in 2001.
 In the 2002 election, 39 Senators were elected to four-year terms, and 20 were elected to two-year terms.